Why Teen Girls And Boys Don't Have Equal Access To Mobile Phones

 For girls who are caught illicitly using a phone, the consequences can be harsh: Girls reported scoldings and beatings.
 Some girls responded that parents threatened to pull them out of school.

-Because girls often have limited access or face stigmas for using a phone, the report found that girls were less likely to understand how to protect themselves from online harassment and internet scams.
+Because girls often have limited access or face stigmas for using a phone, the report found that girls were less likely to understand how to protect themselves from online harassment and Internet scams.

 These new findings echo previous research on girls and phone use, says Gina Porter, a professor of anthropology at Durham University in the U.K. who didn't contribute to the recent report but has been researching mobile phone use in sub-Saharan Africa for the past decade.

-Note: A previous version of this story misspelled the last name of Zoe Dibb as Dibbs.